Frequently Asked Questions

 They are very expensive.
-Currently the district has more than 360 portables, and 120 of them are leased.
+Currently the district has more than 320 portables, and more than 100 of them are leased.
 Our leased portables cost about $815,000 a year.
 Many of the portables we own are old, more expensive to operate/maintain and are at the end of their life expectancy.
 And moving any portable is pricey—about $20,000 per move.

 Often portables take up space that is intended for playgrounds and physical education.
 In fact, some schools don’t have any space left for portables.
 Students are often not protected from bad weather when moving to and from portables.

 Like new classroom buildings, portables put a strain on core facilities at a school—cafeterias, media centers, computer labs, recreational areas, etc.

 For all the reasons listed above, the district is focusing on permanent capacity during the rezoning process rather than relying on portables to fix our issues.

 Is the district considering revising its future facilities plans?